fmrtl73/pxdocs/content/install-portworx/cloud/azure/aks.md

 * An AKS cluster that meets the [Portworx prerequisites](/install-portworx/prerequisites)
 * The Azure CLI must be [installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 * Disk type supported: Premium or Standard
 * Portworx recommends that you set max number of storage nodes.
-When specified Portworx will ensure **X** number of storage nodes exist in the zone.
+When specified Portworx will ensure the desired number of storage nodes exist in the zone.
-* For production environments Portworx, Inc. recommends 3 Availability Zones (AZs) with one node per zone
+* For production environments Portworx, Inc. recommends 3 Availability Zones (AZs) with one node per zone.
-* Portworx recommends you set Max storage nodes per availability zone, Portworx will ensure that many storage nodes exist in the zone
+* Portworx recommends you set Max storage nodes per availability zone, Portworx will ensure that many storage nodes exist in the zone.
-* For existing clusters, name of "AKS cluster Infrastructure Resource Group" or initial Resource Group name used to create the cluster and cluster name
+* For existing clusters, name of "AKS cluster Infrastructure Resource Group" or initial Resource Group name used to create the cluster and cluster name.
+* If you're using Azure Cloud Drive encryption using your own key, you must have an Azure KeyVault instance created in the same region as the AKS cluster.

 ## Prepare your AKS platform